LAsoul88/Tomagotchi/README.md

 // a congratulations message.
 This will end the game in a win -> a congratulations p tag with class of "win" will be added that shows text proclaiming "you did it!".
 The timer will also be stopped

 /* === Milestones === */
-// create HTML layout
+// create HTML layout - done
-// create game object -> round, time, colors, battery, stimulation, modifications
+// create game object -> round, age, colors, battery, stimulation, modifications - done
 // event listener on button to begin game
 // create brown box and robot objects
 // create timer